MontiCore/EmbeddedMontiArc/tensorflow/resources/README.md

 ## Usage of jpg2hdf5.py script

+The script can be found in the folder data_transform_script

 The script has 3 stages:
  - The first step parses image ids to steering ids.
 The id  specifies the time when the measurment was done.
 However, images and steering are measured at different times.
 Thereby, requring nearest neighbour matching.
  - The second step creates based on the specified flag a selection of images